EN Banner

 Krauma Geothermal Baths and Spa

 Experience nature from its core by bathing in the geothermal baths at Krauma.
-The hot water originates in Europe’s most powerful hot spring Deildartunguhver, at a temperature of 100°C (212°F).
-To achieve the perfect bathing temperature, the hot water is mixed with cold water from Rauðsgil, which originates in glacier Ok, the smallest glacier in Iceland.
+The hot water originates in Europe’s most powerful hot spring, Deildartunguhver, at a temperature of 100°C (212°F).

 Mývatn Nature Baths

-People say that Mývatn Nature Baths is the Blue Lagoon of the North.
-As the name suggests, Mývatn Nature Baths are located on Lake Mývatn area, the largest geothermal area in Iceland.
-The water is at a temperature of about 36 to 40 degrees Celsius (97 to 104 degrees Fahrenheit) and it contains many minerals good for skin and also for people with respiratory problems.
+The water is at about 36 to 40 degrees Celsius (97 to 104 degrees Fahrenheit) and contains many minerals that are good for the skin and people with respiratory problems.

-Mývatn Nature Baths is a traditional and tastefully designed complex offering a completely natural experience that you can enjoy with your day admission ticket.
-The 2 steam baths are built on top of a geothermal area and the sulfur steam rises through holes in the floor.
-The water of the Mývatn Nature Baths is drawn from a borehole that goes 2,500 meters into the ground.
-The water has a high concentration of minerals, is basic in nature, and is well suited for bathing.
+Mývatn Nature Baths is a traditional and tastefully designed complex offering a completely natural experience you can enjoy with your day admission ticket.
+The two steam baths are built on top of a geothermal area, and the sulfur steam rises through holes in the floor.

 You have changing facilities and a restaurant where you can enjoy tasty Icelandic food.

 How to get there: You can get to Mývatn Nature Baths on your way to North Iceland on Ringroad or Route 1.
-The closest town to Mývatn Nature Baths is Reykjahlid and if you don’t have a car you can take the bus number 56 from Egilsstaðir or nearby Mývatn Nature Baths.
+The closest town to Mývatn Nature Baths is Reykjahlid, and if you don’t have a car, you can take the bus number 56 from Egilsstaðir or nearby Mývatn Nature Baths.

 Bjórböðin SPA

 How to get there: Bjórböðin SPA is located in North Iceland.
-If you are in Reykjavik, you can drive north on ring road all the way to Akureyri but before arriving in Akureyri you have to turn left to Road 82 to Dalvik.
-Before arriving at Dalvik you turn right to a small road found on Maps as Road 808 from there will find the Bjórböðin SPA near the coast.
-Then all you have to do is to enjoy the beer bath.
+If you are in Reykjavik, you can drive north on Ring Road to Akureyri, but before arriving in Akureyri, you have to turn left to Road 82 to Dalvik.

 GeoSea Geothermal Sea Baths

-Located on the Húsavíkurhöfði cape in North Iceland, GeoSea offers more than a geothermal bath where you can relax your mind and body but also breathtaking views over the Skjálfandaflói bay and the North-Atlantic.
-The pool has the illusion of an infinity pool and if you are lucky you can spot also whales along the boats that will travel the bay.
-Many birds that are flying over the bay will delight your eyes while relaxing at GeoSea.
+The pool has the illusion of an infinity pool, and if you are lucky, you can also spot whales along the boats that will travel the bay.
+Many birds flying over the bay will delight your eyes while relaxing at GeoSea.

 The views from GeoSea over the bay are the best part of visiting the geothermal baths.
 Seeing the Icelandic fauna from the bay or enjoying the arctic sunset right from the spa is an experience that you will never forget.
-GeoSea may be similar to Sky Lagoon but with the advantage of seeing whales and birds and being closer to the Arctic Circle.

 You have changing facilities at GeoSea and a restaurant where you can eat delicious food made with local Icelandic products.

-How to get there: GeoSea is located in Húsavik, on the town’s northern edge right at the base of Húsavíkurviti lighthouse.
+How to get there: GeoSea is located in Húsavik, on the town’s northern edge at the base of Húsavíkurviti lighthouse.

 Photo source: GeoSea